 - To provide market incentives for biofuels with no or low indirect land use change emissions, and in particular the 2nd and 3rd generation biofuels produced from feedstock that do not create an additional demand for land, including algae, straw, and various types of waste, as they will contribute more towards the 10% renewable energy in transport target of the Renewable Energy Directive.

-In addition a new standard (prEN 16214), has been developed by CEN/TC 383 on Sustainably produced biomass for energy applications.
-The standard, in four parts (Terminology; Conformity assessment; Biodiverity & environmental aspects; and Calculation methods) will be made available in the autumn of 2012.
+A new standard (prEN 16214), has been developed by CEN/TC 383 on Sustainably produced biomass for energy applications.
+The standard, in four parts (Terminology; Conformity assessment; Biodiversity & environmental aspects; and Calculation methods) was made available in the autumn of 2012.

 The Renewable Energy Directive (2009/28) sets the framework for the work of TC 383.
 Sustainability criteria related to the quality of petrol and diesel fuels were also requested in the Fuel Quality Directive (98/70/EC).
 In May 2009, the European Commission (EC) requested CEN/TC 383 through a letter to initiate work on standards.
 CEN is finalising a European Standard in 4 parts which is going to be available in autumn 2012.
 The EC has indicated its willingness to acknowledge them at this stage as a way of supporting compliance of biofuels and bioliquids with the Renewable Energy Directive.

 The European Standard EN 16214 has been developed by CEN/TC 383 as the following:

 - prEN 16214-1 Sustainably produced biomass for energy applications - Principles, criteria, indicators and verifiers for biofuels and bioliquids - Part 1: Terminology